andry81/contools/Scripts/Tools/admin/Steam/README_EN.txt

   `AppID`

 WARNING:
-  The Working Directory must point the Steam installation root.
+  * The Working Directory must point the Steam installation root.

+CAUTION:
+  * The script does not solve the `No steam logon` issue.
+If you want to play offline and game kicks you after ~1 min of a game play with that message, then YOU HAVE TO LOGIN and do `Go Offline` from the Steam main window!

 -------------------------------------------------------------------------------
 3. AUTHOR